szwork2013/many-slides/README.md

 ##Many Slides
-A web presentation application for creating and sharing presentations from within your web-browser!

 ###General
+... is a web presentation application for creating and sharing presentations from within your web-browser!

 This is an ongoing student research project, which will probably be reaching a somewhat stable state around June 2014.

 The main focus is to create a lightweight application which also enabled users to share their presentations with people all around the world, while minimizing the traffic needed to transfer the presentations over the internet to a bare minimum.